naimulh247/naimulh247/README.md

 ### Hi there, I'm Naimul

 ## I'm a Student and a Developer
-- 🌴 I'm currenly learning everything!😊
+- 🌴 I'm currently learning everything!😊
-- 📚 I look foward to working on challenging projects
+- 📚 I look forward to working on challenging projects
 - ⚡ Fun fact: I love to sleep and code 💻
 - ✍️ Current Project(s): [LightWatch](https://github.com/naimulh247/lightwatch) 🚦 🏗️